What is an Intent-To-Use application?

 What are the benefits of an Intent-To-Use application?

 If your ITU application matures into a registration, your ITU filing date will be treated under the law as your date of first use in commerce.
 This “constructive use” of the mark means that the law treats you as if you had begun using the trademark in commerce as of the filing date.
-This substantive advantage can be critical in a case where someone begins using the trademark after your ITU filing date.
+This is a significant advantage.
+It has the potential to make or break your case when you are trying to prove trademark priority against someone who began using the trademark after your ITU filing date.

 For example, let’s suppose you file an ITU application on March 1st and begin using the mark in commerce later that year on Sept.
 1st.
-In the interim, a third party begins using a confusingly similar mark on similar goods/and services on April 1st – one month after your ITU filing date, but before your actual use in commerce.
-If your ITU application registers, you will have priority because your March 1st constructive use date precedes the April 1st actual use date of your competitor.
+In the interim, a third party begins using a confusingly similar mark on similar goods/and services on April 1st.
+In other words, their earliest use date is after your ITU filing date, but before your actual use in commerce.
+If your ITU application registers, you will have priority because your constructive use date precedes the earliest actual use date of your competitor.

 The USPTO has a helpful guide on ITU applications.